- Duration 19 days

 Duration: 30 min flight

 On the first journey, you arrive at Nepal’s capital – Kathmandu.
 Our representatives from Mountain Routes will pick you up from the airport and take you to your hotel.
-They hold a trek briefing explaining to you the routes and schedules of the whole trek.
-After reaching your hotel, you can rest for a while, then explore the beautiful city of Kathmandu.
+They hold a trek briefing explaining the routes and schedules of the whole trek.
+After reaching your hotel, you can rest for a while and explore the beautiful Kathmandu city.

 Our second day of the Everest trekking begins with an early breakfast, followed by a flight to Tenzing-Hillary Airport in Lukla.
 After reaching Lukla, we get introduced to our whole team.
 They include our guides and porters, who help us throughout our journey.